 When the alarm goes off you can tap the screen to snooze it or swipe up to dismiss.
 Of course, you can use your voice to do either.

-The Echo Show 5 has improved privacy controls
+Echo Show 5 Features – Improved privacy controls

 On top of the Echo Show 5 is the standard privacy button, which turns off the microphone and cuts power to the built-in 720p webcam.
 However, with this model, there’s also a slider that moves a shutter in front of the camera and cuts power to the webcam, while leaving the microphone turned on.
 That’s a useful feature, as you can shut down the webcam when you don’t want it and still be able to use Alexa with your voice.